- Publications and resources

 CPL change of category exam requirements - CPL(A) to CPL(H) or vice versa

-Holders of an Australian CPL licence, wishing to obtain an aeronautical knowledge exam credit of a different aircraft category are required to pass the subject-parts for the new aircraft category.
-The All category subject-parts; CMET, CNAV and CHUF need not be passed.
+Holders of either an Australian CPL licence or a full CPL Theory Examination Credit (i.e. they have passed all seven CPL(A) or CPL(H) subject-part exams within one ‘window’) and wish to obtain an aeronautical knowledge exam credit of a different aircraft category are required to pass the subject-part exams for the new aircraft category only.
+The common category subject-parts; CMET, CNAV and CHUF need not be passed.

 CPL(A) to CPL(H) requirements

-Candidates who hold an Australian CPL(A) licence and wish to gain their CPL(H) licence must pass each of CLWH, CFPH, CSYH and CADH subject-parts within one ‘window’ to gain their CPL(A) to CPL(H) theory credit.
+Candidates who hold either an Australian CPL(A) licence or a CP(A)L Theory Examination Credit and wish to gain their CPL(H) licence must pass each of CLWH, CFPH, CSYH and CADH subject-parts within one ‘window’ to gain their CPL(A) to CPL(H) theory credit.

 CPL(H) to CPL(A) requirements

-Candidates who hold an Australian CPL(H) licence and wish to gain their CPL(A) licence must pass each of CLWA, CFPA, CSYA and CADA subject-parts within one ‘window’ to gain their CPL(H) to CPL(A) theory credit.
+Candidates who hold either an Australian CPL(H) licence or a CP(H)L Theory Examination Credit and wish to gain their CPL(A) licence must pass each of CLWA, CFPA, CSYA and CADA subject-parts within one ‘window’ to gain their CPL(H) to CPL(A) theory credit.